 About this Research Topic

-This research topic is at the very frontier of the Frontiers of Physiology.
+This Research Topic is at the very frontier of the Frontiers in Physiology.
 We look for papers written by Computational Biomechanics (CB) and Systems Biology (SB) researchers that develop High Performance Computing based (HPC-based) computational techniques, whose readers should be biomedical researchers with the potential of becoming users of these tools.
 This difference between the writers (computational scientists) and the readers (biomedical researchers) we encourage, makes this research topic completely unique amongst bio-oriented journals, both in its scope and interest.

 As scientific journals are usually written and read by the same kind of researchers, computational bio-medical researchers face two exclusive alternatives.
 On the one hand, you submit your papers to a computational mechanics journal, with its own technical jargon and scope, presenting some bio-like examples.
 In these journals, the reviewers want to see the computational methods rigorously and thoroughly described, with all the mathematical and programming issues exposed.
 On the other hand, you submit your papers to a biomedical journal, where the reviewers want to see, above all, "clinical" demonstrations that your methods are useful.
 Most of the times, these journals plainly reject papers because of a supposed lack of "patient-specificity", forcing the computational scientists to drift from their original and well-planned research line, to present somewhat premature results on "patients" without sound verification on computational issues, with extreme simplifications, using inefficient though perhaps accurate computational concepts, etc.